HomeDev GuideRecipesAPI Reference

 • Apply access levels to control tab visibility.

-• Sort the list by clicking a column header.
-Available headers: Name, Display Name, Sort Index, Requires Access Level, or From Code (whether the tab was created in code or the UI).
+• Sort the list by a column header.
+Available columns: Name, Display Name, Sort Index, Requires Access Level, and From Code (whether the tab was created in code or in the UI).

 Tab name validation in CMS 13